 To a plant, light is life.

 No plant is naturally a houseplant.
-When you house is your garden you learn about light and about modifying indoor light to provide the energy with which plants convert natural elements into green growth and flowers.
+When your house is your garden you learn about light and about modifying indoor light to provide the energy with which plants convert natural elements into green growth and flowers.
 Very few indoor gardeners find too much light to be a problem.
+Quite the contrary.
+And we have learned that man-madm.
 Quite the contrary.
 And we have learned that man-made sunlight (artificial light) can be used to supplement natural daylight or as the sole source of light for plants.

 Two primary types of lighting are available for the indoor gardener - incandescent bulbs and fluorescent tubes.
-Fluorescent tubes have a higher light efficiency than incadescent bulbs; they give more light per watt of power with less heat and a more even distribution of illumination.
+Fluorescent tubes have a higher light efficency than incandescent bulbs; they give more light per watt of power with less heat and a more even distribution of illumination.

 Comparable lighting for plants can be found by taking advantage of fluorescent lights already in place in kitchen or bathroom.